Annual Conference Call for Presentations

-NRHA is soliciting session proposals for the 2019 Annual Rural Health Conference and Rural Hospital Innovation Summit, to be held May 7-10, 2019, in Atlanta, Ga.
+NRHA is no longer soliciting session proposals for the 2019 Annual Rural Health Conference and Rural Hospital Innovation Summit, to be held May 7-10, 2019, in Atlanta, Ga.
 This is an opportunity to share effective models, policies, research and information and provide your colleagues with insights and best practices addressing many of the access, quality and geographic issues confronted by rural communities.
 Please consider contributing a session.
-The entry deadline is Aug.
-30, 2018.

 NRHA's Annual Rural Health Conference is an interactive experience designed for all rural health professionals, with 7 tracks covering clinical issues, statewide public health issues, clinic management, rural communities, education, policy and learning tools for leaders.
 NRHA is willing to consider any new and innovative session proposals.